seth586/guides/FreeNAS/extras.md

 ### External Links

 #### [Setting up a wireguard server running on an OpenWRT router](https://casept.github.io/post/wireguard-server-on-openwrt-router/)
 Want to use a lightning wallet, like [Shango](http://www.shangoapp.com/) on the go?
-This is a great guide on setting up a VPN on your android device, so you can securely connect to `lnd` on the road!
+This is a great guide on setting up a VPN on your android device and router, so you can securely connect to your `lnd` on the road!